 My Philosophy

-My primary goal is to teach children and adults how to play the piano musically and develop a love for creating music.
-I meet students where they are; tailoring my teaching to each person’s learning style, musical interests and temperament.
-I want to bring out the best in each one of them.
+My primary goal is to teach children and adults how to play the piano musically and foster a love for creating music.
+I meet students where they are; tailoring my teaching approach to each person’s learning style, musical interests and temperament.
+My aim is to bring out the the best in each student.

-Students can learn piano at any age.
-I normally start students no younger than age five.
-I thoroughly enjoy teaching teenagers and adults as well.
+Students can learn piano at any age, although I typically start teaching students no younger than age five.
+I thoroughly enjoy working with teenagers and adults as well.
 Now, more than ever, people of all ages are taking piano lessons.

-I use mixed learning modalities (visual, aural & tactile) to teach skills.
-For instance, when learning to read music, students will play, say and sing notes at the piano.
+I use a mix of learning modalities—visual, aural, and tactile—to teach essential skills.
+For example, when learning to read music, students will play and sing notes at the piano.
 They’ll draw on my wall-sized dry erase board and step on a giant floor keyboard.
 If parents agree, I encourage students to use apps to learn certain musical skills.
 Learning note names is fun when it's turned into a game.

 Whether a student wants to play recreationally or competitively, the path to playing musically is the same.
 It requires a skill set that I begin teaching in the first lesson:

-• Technique: using the body, from feet to fingers and everything in between, to play music, not just the notes.
+• Technique: using the body, from feet to fingers and everything in between, to play music with beauty, ease, and efficiency.

 • Rhythm: how to feel the beat and organize sounds and silence on and around it.